cds-snc/covid-alert-data/README.md

 This indicates the number of users who complete or drop off onboarding at different stages.

+* In order for COVID Alert to function properly, users must enable the GAEN framework via an operating system prompt (normally, when they first install and run the app, or via their phone's operating system settings screen) as well as giving COVID Alert permission to display notifications.

 | filename | aggregation |
 | ------------- |------------- |
 | onboarded_os.*time_period*.csv | by date and OS |